Annette von Droste-Hülshoff: Early years

 Annette von Droste-Hülshoff was born at the castle of Burg Hülshoff (now a part of Havixbeck) in the Prince-Bishopric of Münster.
 Her family, the Barons Droste zu Hülshoff, belonged to the oldest Roman Catholic aristocracy of Westphalia.
-Her father, Clemens August von Droste zu Hülshoff (1760–1826) was a learned man who was interested in ancient history and languages, ornithology, botany, music and the supernatural.
-Her mother Therese Luise (1772–1853) came from another aristocratic Westphalian family, the Barons von Haxthausen.
+Her father, Clemens-August II.
+Freiherr von Droste zu Hülshoff (1760–1826) was a learned man who was interested in ancient history and languages, ornithology, botany, music and the supernatural.
+Her mother Therese Luise (1772–1853) came from another ancient aristocratic Westphalian family, the Barons von Haxthausen.

 Annette was the second of four children: she had an elder sister Maria Anna (nicknamed "Jenny", 1795–1859) and two younger brothers, Werner Konstantin (1798–1867) and Ferdinand (1800–1829).
 Annette was born one month prematurely and only saved by the intervention of a nurse.
 She suffered from problems with her health throughout her life, including headaches and eye troubles.

 Droste was educated by private tutors in ancient languages, French, natural history, mathematics and music (she inherited considerable musical talent from her father).
 She began to write as a child; 50 poems written between 1804 and 1814 have been preserved.
 Droste's maternal grandfather, Baron Werner Adolf von Haxthausen, had remarried after the death of Annette's grandmother in 1772 and built himself a new castle, Schloss Bökerhof, in the village of Bökendorf, Paderborn.
 Here his sons from his second marriage, Werner and August, had formed an intellectual circle.
 They were in contact with such celebrated cultural figures as the Brothers Grimm, Clemens Brentano, Friedrich Schlegel, Adele and Johanna Schopenhauer.
 Droste visited Schloss Bökerhof frequently and made the acquaintance of Wilhelm Grimm.
 She and her sister contributed folk tales from Westphalia to the Grimms' famous collection of fairy stories.
 However, neither Grimm nor her uncles gave any encouragement to her literary ambitions.
 The only literary figure to recognize her talent was Anton Matthias Sprickmann (1749–1833), whom she first met in 1812.
 Sprickmann was the founder of the theatre in Münster and had known important 18th-century poets Matthias Claudius and Friedrich Gottlieb Klopstock.
 Droste trusted Sprickmann's judgement and showed him many of her early works, including the unfinished tragedy Berta oder die Alpen ("Berta, or The Alps", 1813).
 Other examples of her juvenilia are the tale in verse Walter (1818) and a novel Ledwina (begun in 1819 but never completed).